Crawford Creek Regional Park.

 The approach: We were asked to supply a giveaway for a breakfast fundraiser.
 We asked to allocate more of the budget to commitment and less to a giveaway.
 They agreed.

 The real goal was to move male business leaders from indifference to action, without triggering defensiveness or guilt.
-Both of those responses feel like empathy.
-Neither produces change.
 So we didn't lead with the problem.
 We led with light.

 Every statistic that followed was framed in the same terms.
 In the time it takes light to reach our eyes from the sun, nine women in Canada will be assaulted by an intimate partner.
 In the time it takes our planet to orbit the sun, 13,000 women and children will be assisted by Alberta's shelters.